wilfredinni/python-cheatsheet/docs/cheatsheet/decorators.md

 </base-title>

 A Python Decorator provides a concise and reusable way for extending a function or a class.
+Read the companion article <router-link to="/blog/python-decorators-for-beginners">Python Decorators: Simple Patterns to Level Up Your Code</router-link> for practical examples and patterns.

 ## Bare bone decorator